-IB external assessments are assessments that are completed by students while overseen by their teachers, but they are marked by external IB examiners.
+IB external assessments are assessments that are completed by students while overseen by teacher invigilators, but they are marked by external IB examiners.
 STA students write IB examinations in May.
-Up to two subjects are written in year 1 (grade 11) as anticipated subjects, and the other subjects are written in year 2 (grade 12).
+Exams for two subjects are written in year 1 (grade 11) as anticipated subjects, and exams for the other subjects are written in year 2 (grade 12).
 The dates for IB examinations are set by the IBO and given to students a year in advance of their exams.
 IB exams are conducted in strict accordance with IBO regulations.